CITY HARVEST

 Overview

 There remains considerable unmet demand for meals in the capital, but the limiting factor is becoming the availability of food within a reasonable distance.
-Therefore, the next phase of their evolution will see an expansion of operations outside of London and they have transformed their storage and distribution facilities in recent years to maximise their food collection capacity.
+Therefore, the next phase of their evolution will see an expansion of operations outside of London and they have transformed their storage and distribution facilities to maximise their food collection capacity.
 City Harvest's impact is already impressive, and they have scope to improve further as economies of scale are achieved.

 Source: Giving is Great